Scott A. Jordan

 Session 2: Building a Wholesome Meditative Home Base

-Session 3: Using Habitual Distractions and Urges for Contentment and Relief
+Session 3: Habitual Distractions and Urges

-Session 4; Learning Meditative States vs. Personality Traits
+Session 4; Meditative States vs. Personality Traits

-Session 5: Dependently Arisings of Causes and Conditions
+Session 5: Causes and Conditions

-Session 6: Meditation for Active Lifestyles
+Session 6: Meditation in Active Lifestyles

 Tranquil Wisdom Insight Meditation is a 501(c)(3) non-profit organization.